You are here

 Step 2: Add and configure variables required for this host

-Add 'AZURE_CREDENTIALS' to the host and set the Resource Group as its variable value, then override the Subscription ID, Client ID, Secret Key and Tenant ID to match the values retrieved earlier.
+Add the 'AZURE_CREDENTIALS' Variable to the host.
+In the Value column, add the name of the Azure Resource Group your resource resides in.
+Then override the Subscription ID, Client ID, Secret Key and Tenant ID to match the values retrieved earlier.